-E.Related Misconduct and Limited Immunity.
+Related Misconduct and Limited Immunity.

-A.Filing a Complaint with Local Law Enforcement:
+Filing a Complaint with Local Law Enforcement:

 Individuals have the option to notify or decline to notify law enforcement of their complaint.
 Individuals may file a complaint directly with local law enforcement agencies by dialing 911.
 Individuals may contact any of the following for assistance in filing a complaint with local law enforcement:

 Campus Safety, 24 hours a day, 365 days a year.
 Campus Safety can be contacted from a Life University land line phone at Ext.
-2911 or from a cell phone at (770) 426-2911 and is located in Mod 2 behind the Learning Resources Center (“LRC”); or
+2911 or from a cell phone at (770) 426-2911 and is located at 1085 Barclay Circle, Marietta, GA 30060; or

 Reporting the incident to the police does not mean that a complainant must press charges, but it does help assure that the complainant receives assistance in deciding how to proceed.
 Individuals who make a criminal complaint may also choose to pursue a University complaint simultaneously.

-A criminal investigation into the matter does not preclude Life from conducting its own investigation.
+A criminal investigation into the matter does not preclude Life University from conducting its own investigation.
 However, the University’s investigation may be delayed temporarily while the criminal investigators are gathering evidence.

 Filing a Complaint with University Administration:

-Cobb County Rape Crisis Line
+Cobb County Rape Crisis (YWCA)

 *Free group and individual counseling, walk-ins welcome

-National Sexual Assault Hotline
+National Sexual Assault Hotline:

-*includes an exam and rape kit w/in 72 hours at no charges
+*includes an exam and rape kit w/in 72 hours at no charge:

 Investigation and Adjudication